Show-Ya: History

+1981–1998: Formation, success, and disbandment

 Show-Ya was formed in 1981 by Keiko Terada and Miki Nakamura, who had been playing together for a year in order to enter the East West Grand Prix musical contest organized and sponsored by Yamaha.
-Because they were unable to win previous contests they had entered, they decided to change their name.
+Because they were unable to win previous contests they had entered, they decided to change their name from Medusa (メデューサ).
+The members chose Shōya (庄や) after the izakaya chain they held the meeting at in Chiba Prefecture, but decided to write the name in English.
 Wanting to captivate the audience as they believed their strength was in their live performances, "we decided to create a live show for you!
 So we named it SHOW YOU=SHOW YA!"
 The new band won the contest for best female group, which resulted in a record contract with Toshiba EMI.
 In 1983, Miki Igarashi replaced the original guitarist Mitsuko Numata and the line-up was completed by drummer Miki Tsunoda and bassist Satomi Senba.
 Nakamura, Igarashi and Tsunoda adopted the stage names of “Captain”, “Sun-Go” and “Mittan” to avoid confusion with the first name Miki, which they have in common.
 During this period, they wrote material for their debut studio album Masquerade Show, which was recorded in Japan and mixed at Abbey Road Studios in London.
 The album was promoted by The Coca-Cola Company, which used their debut single "Suteki Ni Dancing (Coke Is It)" for a TV and radio commercial campaign.
 While in London, the band had the opportunity to play in front of a audience at Dingwalls and at the legendary rock club The Marquee.
 After the successful release of their debut studio album, the band returned to Abbey Road Studios to mix their second album Queendom the following year.

 The interest of the Japanese press and the ever-increasing presence of the band on TV shows led soon to a more professional and organized approach to the music business.
 With their fourth studio album Trade Last, they ceded musical direction to expert Yasushi Akimoto, famous for being the man behind the success of the Japanese idol all-female band Onyanko Club.
 The Japanese idol phenomenon affected the band only marginally, but Akimoto's management gave them the chance to play in front of larger audiences in their “Date Line” national tour.
 Their performance at Nakano Sun Plaza in Tokyo was recorded for their first VHS.